Digital-Methods-HASS/AU692202_Jensen_Nikita/Final Project/README.md

 All visualizations, data, and code produced by Our World in Data are completely open access under the Creative Commons BY license (Link: https://creativecommons.org/licenses/by/4.0/).
 You have the permission to use, distribute, and reproduce these in any medium, provided the source and authors are credited.
 (This is described at the bottom of https://ourworldindata.org/nuclear-weapons)

-My project is licensend under the ...
+My project is licensend under the Creative Commons Zero v1.0 Universal.